pkorduan/kvmobile/README.md

 http://kvwmap.de

 # Change log
+## 1.4.2
+	* Toggle style and function of sync Buttons pending from networkstatus
+	* Send also layer sync request with no deltas on client side

 ## 1.4.1
 	* Fix destination path of images taken with the camera.
 New images now will be strored allways to the directory specified in config.js parameter localImgPath.
 	* Eye Button to show and hide the password text in settings view.